rmtew/incursion-roguelike/README.md

 Support the development
 -----------------------

-If you wish to support the development..
+Want to support development?
+Want to encourage work on certain aspects?

 You can donate money via: [Paypal](http://disinterest.org/donate.html)